JuliaTeachingCTU/Scientific-Programming-in-Julia/docs/src/lecture_04/lab.md

 <header class="admonition-header">Exercise</header>
 <div class="admonition-body">
 ```
+1. Familiarize yourself with `EcosystemCore.jl`.

-1. Create a new package by starting a julia REPL, typing `]` to enter the `Pkg`
+2. Create a new package by starting a julia REPL, typing `]` to enter the `Pkg`
    REPL and writing `generate Ecosystem`.
 This will create a new package called
    `Ecosystem` with a `Project.toml` and one file `src/Ecosystem.jl`

-2. Navigate into the newly generated package folder via `;cd Ecosystem` and
+3. Navigate into the newly generated package folder via `;cd Ecosystem` and
    activate the environment via `]activate .`.

-3. Add `EcosystemCore.jl` as a dependency by running
+4. Add `EcosystemCore.jl` as a dependency by running
    ```
    ]add https://github.com/JuliaTeachingCTU/EcosystemCore.jl.git
    ```